JackBoys 2: Commercial performance

-In the United States, JackBoys 2 debuted at number one on the Billboard 200, earning 233,000 album-equivalent units (including 160,000 in pure album sales) in its first week.
+In the United States, JackBoys 2 debuted at #1 on the Billboard 200, earning 233,000 album-equivalent units (including 160,000 in pure album sales) in its first week.
 This became Scott's fifth album to top the chart and the fourth that he was credited for.
 The album also accumulated a total of 94.86 million on-demand streams of the album's songs, with six songs debuting in the Billboard Hot 100, all of which were performed by him.